 Summer Semester Financial Aid

-Summer Semester 2020 funding is available in the following programs: Federal Pell Grant, Minnesota State Grant, Work Study based on availability of funds, Federal Direct Loans, and private educational loans.
+Summer semester funding is available in the following programs: Federal Pell Grant, Minnesota State Grant, Work Study based on availability of funds, Federal Direct Loans, and private educational loans.

 Bookstore Information: You may charge up to $400 in books and supplies at the MSUM Bookstore.
 This charge will appear on your billing statement.
 This option is available to all students enrolled for summer semester, regardless of financial aid funds.